shentufoundation/shentu/module_specs/oracle.md

 }
 ```

-`MsgAddCollateral` and `MsgReduceCollateral` increase or decreace collateral for a given operator at `Address`.
+`MsgAddCollateral` and `MsgReduceCollateral` increase or decrease collateral for a given operator at `Address`.

 ```go
 type MsgAddCollateral struct {